 The below table sets out Sunwater's currently planned annuity-funded projects for 2023-24 and 2024-253 period for this scheme.
 While the immediate program is well defined, estimates become more uncertain further into the planning timeline.
 Forecasts are likely to change in future S&PPs, reflecting changes in project delivery timing; asset condition and risk updates; outcomes from scheduled asset inspections; and customer feedback.
-The data in Table 7 is presented at a granular level and may not align with the overarching program names in our pricing submission.
+Please note that the data in Table 8 is presented at a granular level and may not align with the overarching program names in our pricing submission.

-Table 7 - Forecast annuity-funded projects planned for 2023-24 and 2024-25.
+Table 8 Forecast annuity-funded projects planned for 2023-24 and 2024-25